yurelle/FBI_Active_Shooter_Incidents/README.md

 In the end, the location category distributions, and the yearly totals for number of incidents, deaths, wounded, & total casualties (in both the Excel spreadsheet & the database tables) exactly match the summary data provided by the FBI in their overview infographic report.

 Final Note:
-See the text file named "___Delaware Incident Anomaly.txt" in the root directory, for a clarification on a data standardization decision.
+See the text file named "___Maryland-Delaware Incident Anomaly.txt" in the root directory, for a clarification on a data standardization decision.